Yasminp324/PortfolioProjects/Healthcare Payment Analysis.md

 2. Regional Cost Analysis: Conduct a detailed examination of cost disparities across hospital referral regions to understand underlying factors contributing to variations in healthcare expenditure.
 This analysis can inform targeted interventions to address cost inefficiencies and improve affordability for patients.

-3. Medicare Reimbursement Optimization: Explore strategies to maximize Medicare reimbursement rates by ensuring compliance with billing regulations, negotiating favorable reimbursement agreements, and optimizing coding practices to accurately reflect the complexity of services provided..
+3. Medicare Reimbursement Optimization: Explore strategies to maximize Medicare reimbursement rates by ensuring compliance with billing regulations, negotiating favorable reimbursement agreements, and optimizing coding practices to accurately reflect the complexity of services provided.

 ### Recommendations